Smart Choices and the Selection Monad: Introduction

 In Section~\ref{first}, we define and study our first language with decision-making abstractions; it is a simply typed, higher-order $\lambda$-calculus, extended with a binary choice operation $-\,\myor\,-$ and a construct for adding rewards.
 Full abstraction for this language is defined in terms of observing both final values and the corresponding rewards obtained.
 Theorem~\ref{vfullab} shows that this notion does not change if we observe only the final value; in contrast Corollary~\ref{notrab} shows that it does change if we observe only the final reward: in that case we cannot distinguish programs with different final values but the same optimal final reward.

-In Section~\ref{second}, we proceed to our second language, which adds a probabilistic choice operator to the first.
-Regarding full abstraction, Theorem~\ref{obweak2} (an analogue of Theorem~\ref{vfullab}) shows that this notion does not change from that associated to the third of our semantics for probability and rewards if we observe only the distribution of final values.
-Probabilistic choices are not subject to optimization, but in combination with binary choice, they enable us to imitate the choice capabilities of MDPs.
+In Section~\ref{second}, we proceed to our second language, which adds probabilistic choice to the first.
+Regarding full abstraction, Theorem~\ref{obweak2} (an analogue of Theorem~\ref{vfullab}) shows that this notion does not change from that associated to our third semantics for probability and rewards if we observe only the distribution of final values.
+Probabilistic choices are not subject to optimization, but, combined with binary choice, they enable us to imitate the choice capabilities of MDPs.
 Unlike MDPs, the language does not support infinite computations.
-We conjecture they can be treated via a metric approach to semantics; at any rate, there is no difficulty in adding a primitive recursion operator to the language, permitting MDP runs of arbitrary prescribed lengths, and making no change to the selection monads employed.
+We conjecture they can be treated via a metric approach to semantics; at any rate, there is no difficulty in adding a primitive recursion operator to the language without changing the selection monads, permitting MDP runs of arbitrary prescribed lengths.

 In sum, we regard the main contributions of this paper as being (1): the connection between programming languages with decision-making abstractions and the selection monad, and (2): the definition and study of operational and denotational semantics for those languages, and the establishment of adequacy and full abstraction theorems for them.
 The adequacy theorems show that global operationally-defined optimizations can be characterized compositionally using a semantics based on the selection monad.